 How Much Does it Cost to Make Bread?

-Last Updated January 25, 2024 – Originally Published June 4, 2017
+Last Updated January 25, 2025 – Originally Published June 4, 2017

 We all know that the bread coming out of your bread machine is better than the bread you buy at the store.
 However, have you ever wondered how much it costs to make a loaf of bread in your bread machine?

-Admittedly, this isn’t a perfect analysis.
-We haven’t allowed for the cost of electricity to run the machine or the bread machine itself.
+- Bread Machine and Electricity Costs: We haven’t included the cost of electricity to run the machine or the initial cost of the bread machine itself.

 Thanks to The Man of the House (TMOTH) for his help with this article.
 He does the number crunching for the analysis.